carolekoziol/recipes/docs/main_course/jambalaya.md

 1. Dice all the vegetables and cut the meat in 1 inch cubes.
 Set aside.
 2. For rice:

-	** If using cauliflower: ** Add the cauliflower in the food processor with the shredding attachment to rice the cauliflower.
+	** If using cauliflower: ** Add the cauliflower head in the food processor with the shredding attachment to rice the cauliflower.

-	** If using brown/white rice: ** Cook the rice as the rice's instruction in broth until ready.
+	** If using brown/white rice: ** Cook 1 cup rice with 1 1/2 cup of broth or as per rice's instruction until ready.

 3. Cook the Jambalaya: